-We didn’t have anything to our name but an understanding that God would not bring us to a foreign country only to see us suffer.
+We didn’t have anything to our name but an understanding that we were not granted the ability to come to this foreign country only to see us suffer.
 So, we went about our days working, stressing, praying, working, stressing, praying.

-Eventually, the prayers beat back the stressing and my parents found decent jobs that allowed them to get us a house in a quiet suburb.
+Eventually, the prayers beat back the stress and my parents found decent jobs that allowed them to get us a house in a quiet suburb.